 Euphoria

 One of the newer shows on this list, and not so much explicitly lesbian representation, as queer representation.
-For anyone over the age of 25, it may get you asking is this what teenagers do nowadays, and honestly, who knows.
-The fashion and makeup are like Avant Garde meet pride parade, and the characters offer nuanced and well thought out storylines.
+For anyone over the age of 25, it may get you asking is this what teenagers do nowadays?
+Honestly, who knows?
+The fashion and makeup are like Avant Garde meets pride parade, and the characters offer nuanced and well-thought-out storylines.

 Riverdale